This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Notes

-• Pour over ice or use frozen banana if you prefer a colder smoothie.
+- Pour over ice or freeze banana first if you prefer a colder smoothie.

 I thought this was delicious!
 We have tons of mint growing in our yard and can’t use enough of it.
 I used a very scant 1/2 cup of mint because I sometimes find it too overpowering.
 However, I think it was perfect!
 I actually threw this into a bowl and added a few dark chocolate chips.
 It was like eating mint chocolate chip ice cream!
 I might add less coconut milk next time and leave it a bit thicker to eat from a bowl.
 An awesome and refreshing dessert that really satisfied my sweet tooth without being unhealthy.
 I will make this again!
 Thanks!